Sharp upper tail behavior of line ensembles via the tangent method: Introduction, results, and proof ideas

+This is closely related to the positive association of these line ensembles from Assumption~\ref{as.corr}(a) (also known as the Fortuin-Kastelyn-Ginibre (FKG) inequality \cite{fortuin1971correlation}, and we will refer to it by this name) and it is of interest to understand when it is approximately sharp.
 As already alluded to above, the second case of Theorem~\ref{mt.two point tail} provides one condition and interpretation for approximate sharpness.
 As can be seen from Figure~\ref{f.three cases of two-point}, this condition is the same as when the line joining $(-\theta^{1/2}, a\theta)$ and $(\theta^{1/2}, b\theta)$ intersects the parabola at two points inside $\smash{[-\theta^{1/2}, \theta^{1/2}]}$ (as then $\linhull$ will not be piecewise-linear inside $\smash{[-\theta^{1/2}, \theta^{1/2}]}$, and hence have infinitely many extreme points there).
 Our next theorem extends this observation by also addressing the case where this line is \emph{tangent} to the parabola.
 Thus we obtain a criterion for the sharpness of the FKG inequality.